Owellz/Multiple-Regression-Project/README.md

 USING MACHINE LEARNING

------------ I am predicting the The PRICE OR SALES A THE AREA OF 5500, 2 BEDROOM, 2 BATHROOM, 2 STORIES AND 1 PARKING SPACE APARTMENT WOULD BE IN THE AREA -------
+-- I am predicting the The PRICE OR SALES of all possible houses in the given data --

+###### OBJECTIVES #######
 -- Understand the Dataset & cleanup (if required).
--- Build Regression models to predict the sales w.r.t a single & multiple feature -- Also evaluate the model & it scores using R2.
+-- Build Regression model to predict the sales w.r.t a single & multiple feature -- Also evaluate the model & it scores using R2.

 import pandas as pd
-from sklearn import linear_model df = pd.read_csv("Housing.csv")
-df
-import pandas as pd
-from sklearn import linear_model import numpy as np
+from sklearn import linear_model import numpy as np df = pd.read_csv("Housing.csv") df

 ## defining the y variable based on independencies.
 X = df[['area', 'bedrooms', 'bathrooms', 'stories', 'parking', 'mainroad', 'guestroom', 'basement', 'hotwaterheating', 'airconditioning', 'prefarea']]

-# create a dictionary to map 'yes' and 'no' to 1 and 0
+# create a dictionary to map 'yes' and 'no' to 1 and 0 respectively #
 binary_map = {'yes': 1, 'no': 0}

 # convert 'yes' to 1 and 'no' to 0 for the columns